TheWolfpacker - Bowl projections: NC State Wolfpack football

 Bowl projections: NC State Wolfpack football

-NC State Wolfpack football is 7-3 overall and 6-3 in ACC play after ten games in 2020.
+NC State Wolfpack football finished the 2020 regular season 8-3 overall and 7-3 in ACC play.

-The Pack has one game remaining in the regular season, a home finale versus Georgia Tech on Dec.
-5.

-While most Power Five programs will be bowl eligible this season regardless of record due, NC State solidified bowl eligibility two weeks ago with a win over Liberty.
+The Pack will now wait to find out its bowl game destination on Dec.
+20 when the final College Football Playoff (CFP) rankings are released after the conclusion of the various conference championships.
+NC State was ranked No. 23 in the most recent CFP rankings, which were released Tuesday.

-Here is where the national outlets believe the Wolfpack will end up once the bowl schedule is announced later in December:
+Here is where the national outlets currently believe the Wolfpack will end up once the bowl schedule is officially announced:

 ESPN